distancify/handbook/policies/code-owners.md

 5. In **Branch name pattern**, type in `master`
 6. Check **Require pull request reviews before merging**
 7. Check **Require review from Code Owners**

+## Code Style Guidelines

+The Code Owner is responsible for setting and imposing the code style guidelines for the project.
+One should strive to align with other similar projects.
+The style guidelines must be stated in the README file, and optionally but preferably imposed using linting tools.